 Are you feeling stressed, with tight muscles around your neck and shoulders?
 With our normal social lives on hold, and our normal avenues of stress relief such as gyms, going out with friends, going to clubs and outings all on hold – we are all finding it harder to manage our stress.

-So, what better time to learn how to give a 5 minute massage so you can help your family members feel better and improve their mood, their muscle tension and even sleep better.
+So, what better time to learn how to give a 5-minute neck and shoulder massage so you can help your family members feel better and improve their mood, their muscle tension and even sleep better.

 Then just give it a go!

 PS.
 We are still open and Anna has appointments available if you would prefer to receive a remedial or relaxation massage from an expert!
 Give us a buzz on 95344111 or click our link to book online.

 If you want to know the details of how massage helps – read on:

 Massage therapy works in a number of ways to decrease pain.
 Firstly, by activating the pain-gating system.
 Nerves are like a one-way street, they can only pass one message at a time.
 This means that during a massage, the large nerve fibres in the skin are activated, switching off the transmission of pain messages.

 The second mechanism is the activation of the Relaxation Response, which is the body’s ability to decrease the psycho-physiological response of stress.
 The Relaxation Response helps to create calm, helps the body to rest, decreases blood pressure, decreases the heart rate, decreases the output of stress hormones and decreases muscular tension.
 This calming of the central nervous system results in a decrease in the sensitization of the pain receptors, which decreases the sensation of pain.